Brexit and pandemic drive UK road haulage into crisis

 "We do struggle in the sector to recruit younger people and so that was always something that was a worry."

-The average age of a British-born lorry driver is 50, according to Logistics UK, and in the first six months of 2020, 12,000 European drivers left the country altogether.
+The average age of a British-born lorry driver is 50, according to Logistics UK, and in the first six months of 2020, 12,000 European drivers left the country altogether.-AFP

-"We will have a difficult autumn," Veitch predicted, amid warnings of potential shortfalls in the crucial Christmas period if retailers are forced to prioritise deliveries of basic necessities.

-Transport Secretary Grant Shapps said last month that "longer-term solutions must be led first and foremost by industry leaders", as he announced a package of support including streamlined licence tests.